"Mathematics is the language in which God has written the universe"

 Image Public Domain

 Fig.8: Double pentagon decagon

 Deoxyribonucleic acid (DNA) plays a crucial role in all living organisms because it is the key molecule responsible for storage and self-replication of genetic information.
 DNA can form a wide range of double helical structures and the most common form is B-DNA (Crick and Watson), Fig.6.
-The 'pitch' (one full 360 ° rotation of the helix) is just 34 angstroms, whilst the diameter of the B-DNA helix is variously given as 20 link or 21 angstroms, link.
+The 'pitch' (one full 360 ° rotation of the helix) is just 34 angstroms, whilst the diameter of the B-DNA helix is variously given as approximately 20 link.
 So the geometry of the most common DNA molecule might be seen to reflect the divine proportion: 34/21 = 1.6190.